Learning @ ISTM

 Ep.
 11: A Guide to Altitude Illness in Travellers

-Headaches, nausea, and gastrointestinal issues are just some of the common symptoms of Acute Mountain Sickness (AMS), a near-universal part of the climbing experience at 3,000 metres above sea level.
-And unlike other travel illnesses, there’s no vaccine for this one.
-In this episode, topic experts explore the risk of altitude sickness in travellers: how to prepare for it, and how different cultures and climbers around the world treat it.
+Headaches, nausea, and gastrointestinal issues are just some of the common symptoms of Acute Mountain Sickness (AMS), a part of the climbing experience at 3,000 metres above sea level.
+And there’s no vaccine.
+Topic experts explore the risk of altitude sickness in travellers: how to prepare for it, and how different cultures and climbers around the world treat it.

 Ep.
 10: Snakebites and Travellers

-It’s no surprise that travellers worry about snakebite.
-How do you determine snakebite risk at your travel destination?
+How do you determine snakebite risk in your travel destination before you even leave for the trip?
 What can you do to minimize snakebite risk?
 What should you do if you get bitten by a snake?
-So in the 10th episode of Travel Unravelled, we’re exploring how to minimize the risk of envenomation—and providing some tips for travellers and clinicians in the event that they do encounter a bite from a venomous serpent.
+We’re exploring how to minimize the risk of envenomation—and providing tips for travellers and clinicians in the event that you do get bitten by a snake.

 Ep.
 9: Every Vaccine Is a Travel Vaccine

-Measles is resurging in the U.S., Canada and Europe, polio is being detected in wastewater in multiple countries, and mpox cases are re-emerging with new variants.
+Measles is resurging in the U.S., Canada and Europe, polio is being detected in wastewater, and mpox cases are re-emerging with new variants.
 Influenza is spreading year-round in the tropics, and outbreaks are following international travellers.
-The diseases of the world don’t respect borders—and vaccines can build the protection you need.
-So what if we saw all vaccines as travel vaccines?
-Vaccinations are crucial in protecting the health of our global community.
+Disease knows no borders.
+But vaccines can protect the health of our global community.
+So what if we saw every vaccine as a travel vaccine?

 Ep.
 8: Travel Medicine: The History of IAMAT